Jewish Genealogical Research in Lorraine

 These communes, are mainly in the current department of the Moselle.

-- lists (censuses, taxes..) concerning either one, or the other, of the two Lorraine areas.
-In addition to the town of Metz, for which there are many lists (for example, the census of the Jews in 1739 (19)), these relate to about fifteen communes.
+- lists (censuses, taxes..) concerning either one, or the other, of the two Lorraine entities.
+In addition to the town of Metz, for which there are quite many lists (for example, the census of the Jews in 1739 (19)), these relate to about fifteen communes.
 Reference is in the work of Gildas Bernard (13).

 C – Monographs Works